aeturrell/coding-for-economists/code-preliminaries.md

 - ✅ installed Python, using the Anaconda distribution of Python;
 - ✅ installed Visual Studio Code, and its Python extension;
-- ✅ written and saved 'hello_world.py' with `print('Hello World!')` in it; and
+- ✅ written and saved 'hello_world.py' with `print('Hello World!')` in it;
-- ✅ run 'hello_world.py' both in the terminal and in the Visual Studio Code interactive window, then
+- ✅ run 'hello_world.py' both in the terminal and in the Visual Studio Code interactive window; and
+- ✅ installed packages in the terminal using both `conda install` and `pip install`, then

 you are ready to move on to the next chapter!